SCIE-IA/SCIE-IA.github.io/index.md

 ---
 layout: home
+title: Welcome to our IA adventurous journeys!
 ---
-*Welcome to our IA adventurous journeys!*